 If you are looking to make this in the oven, you can saute the onions, combine ingredients and bake at 350 degrees for 30 minutes (covered).
 If a using a slow cooker is more your speed, I would suggest saute the onions first, then cooking on low for 4 hours.

-Can I Make These Instant Pot Baked Beans Spicy?
+Can I Make Pressure Cooker Baked Beans Spicy?

 If you love spice, we have a treat for you.
 This subtly sweet recipe can easily turn into a spicy baked beans recipe.
 All you need is a little chili powder.